Flippchen/PorscheInsight-CarClassification-AI/README.md

 - [x] Implement new architecture to online version
 - [x] Add release 1.0.0
 - [x] Add docker support (AWS Lambda)
+- [x] Display the mask of the predicted car
 </details>